 I call contempt criticism+.
-That would be criticism plus a judgment of the person a whole.
+That would be criticism plus a judgment of the person as a whole.
 Contempt happens in many ways including judgment, sarcasm, and anything that makes a generalized statement about a person's character or behaviors.
 This is the most damaging of the four things that happen in fights which we have discussed so far.

 According to John Gottman, Ph.D., the antidote to contempt is stating our needs.
 When we make a judgment about somebody, we are actually trying to get our needs met by expressing a desire for the other person to change.
 The "problem" we run into is that stating a need is not only a more vulnerable act, this also gives the other person the opportunity to reject us!
 How awful!